mblayman/mattlayman.com/content/understand-django/2020-04-02-templates-user-interfaces.md

 3 items
 (and so on)
 ```

+Be aware that `pluralize` can't handle irregular plurals
+like "mice" for "mouse."

 The final filter in our tour is the `yesno` filter.
 `yesno` is good for converting `True|False|None`